igornunespatricio/python-jornada-de-dados/classes_6_10/notes.md

 Run checks like code formatting, style enforcement, and syntax validation to ensure code quality and consistency before it is committed.
 This prevents errors, maintains standards, and saves time on later processes like continuous integration.

+- black - code formatter
-- black, isort, flake8 - for code formatter
+- flake8 - code quality
+- isort -
 - bandit - for security
 - commitizen - for commit messages